aschester/frib-e2sar/README.md

 ./install [-p <install_prefix>] [-c <build_cores>]
 ```

 If no installation prefix is provided, the install path defaults to ~/frib-e2sar.
 By default the build will use one (1) core.
-Note that due to some internal dependencies the build _may_ fail if the number of build cores is "large" (> 4 or so).

 The install directory contians six (6) folders:
 - bin/ : contains project binaries